Wyoming LIEAP energy bill and weatherization assistance programs.

 The state of Wyoming and federal government funded LIEAP and weatherization program are the primary low income resources for families, elderly, and the disabled.
 The programs focus on helping people pay their home heating and utility bills from November through June of each year.
+Find details on application numbers below.

 Regardless of your power or heating source, whether it is electricity, natural gas, propane, wood, diesel heating oil, pellets, or coal, the Wyoming Low Income Energy Assistance program (LIEAP) can help if you qualify.
 Even renters can apply for grants or weatherization services.